KlodCripta/lunar-cinematic-fx/README.md

 ## 📋 REQUIREMENTS

-To make Virtual Space Atmos work properly, you need the following setup:
+To make Lunar Cinematic FX work properly, you need the following setup:

 ### 1️⃣ PipeWire
 - **Required as your audio server**